What Do Baggage Porter or Bellhop Do?

 - Baggage Smasher

 There were about 45,100 jobs for Baggage Porter or Bellhop in 2016 (in the United States).
 New jobs are being produced at a rate of 8.2% which is above the national average.
 The Bureau of Labor Statistics predicts 3,700 new jobs for Baggage Porter or Bellhop by 2026.
-Due to new job openings and attrition, there will be an average of 6,700 job openings in this field each year.
+There will be an estimated 6,700 positions for Porter or Bellhop per year.

 The states with the most job growth for Porter or Bellhop are Utah, North Dakota, and Florida.
 Watch out if you plan on working in Wisconsin, New Mexico, or New Hampshire.
 These states have the worst job growth for this type of profession.